pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 3. Click **Scale** in the drop-down menu.
 The **Scale** window is displayed.
 4. In the **Scale** window, you can make the following changes:

-    - TiDB: increase or decrease the the node quantity.
+    - TiDB: increase or decrease the node quantity.
     - TiKV: increase the node quantity and storage size.
     - TiFlash<sup>beta</sup>: increase the node quantity and storage size.